kandyfoma/goshopperai/store-assets/TERMS_OF_SERVICE.md

 - Transmit malware or harmful code
 - Attempt to gain unauthorized access
 - Resell or redistribute the App or its data

+### 4.3 Community Data Opt-Out

+You have the right to opt-out of contributing to our community price database:

+- **How to Opt-Out:** Go to Settings > Privacy > Community Data and disable the feature
+- **Effect of Opt-Out:** Your receipt data will not be anonymized and shared with the community
+- **Service Continuity:** All other app features remain fully functional
+- **Data Removal:** Existing anonymized data cannot be removed as it is no longer attributable to you

 ## 5. Content and Ownership